Surya-Teja-Kancharla/EMS/README.md

     ```bash
     cd ../frontend
     npm install
-    cp .env.local.example .env.local
     ```
-    -   The `frontend/.env.local` file should point to your local backend server.
-The default is usually correct:
+    - The frontend reads its API URL from `.env.local`.
+Create this file in the `frontend` directory if it doesn't exist:
         ```env
         VITE_API_URL=http://localhost:5000/api
         ```